saalfeldlab/n5-utils/README.md

   -c -1,1 \
   -r 1,1,10
 ```
-to look at two datasets from an HDF5 and an N5 container at 1x1x10 resolution and contrast ranges [0,255] and [-1,1].
+to look at two datasets or mipmap pyramids from an HDF5 and an N5 container at 1x1x10 resolution and contrast ranges [0,255] and [-1,1].
 The viewer maps both contrast ranges into [0,1000] because BDV cannot yet deal with negative intensities and the sliders only show integers.
 Sorry for the hack.

 Copy from N5/HDF5 to N5/HDF5:
 ```bash